-Graduate students at Duke who do not enter through the CN Admitting Program can opt to take a certificate in cognitive neuroscience.
+Graduate students at Duke who do not enter through the CNAP program can opt to take a certificate in cognitive neuroscience.
 In addition to the curricular requirements of their home department, students in the certificate program must complete the year-long graduate core course in cognitive neuroscience and participate in relevant seminars and journal clubs.
 In addition, students will be asked to give at least one research talk during their graduate career in the fall presentation course.

-To enter the certificate program, download the certificate application below and return it to the CN Admitting Program DGSA.
+To enter the certificate program, download the certificate application below and return it to the CNAP program DGSA.
 Cognitive Neuroscience Certificate Program Application

 A Truly Interdisciplinary Program